lekoook/Fog/Predictor/README.md

 This script will attempt to receive values from IMU topic and then store them in a DataBuffer.

 ## AsyncWearable.py
-This script will run the feature extraction and FoG detection step in an asynchronous thread
+This script will calculate the change in cadence across 0.1s windows then run the feature extraction and FoG detection step in an asynchronous thread

 ## utils.py
 This script holds the function definitiions for feature extraction